 Matt Barbet is a journalist and news reader specialising in current affairs and sport.
 He was an anchor for Channel 5 news for over a decade and has previously presented News Hour (BBC World Service), Breakfast, BBC London News (BBC 1), The Cycle Show (ITV 4), Daybreak (ITV1) and The Victoria Derbyshire Show (BBC 2).

-Matt Barbet presents the early Daybreak shift as part of ITV's 2012 re-launch show.
-Matt moved to ITV having been the face of Channel 5's flagship news programme 5 News.
-He started at 5 in 2007 as a presenter and correspondent, becoming the main presenter for the 5 o'clock show in 2011.
+Matt started his media career at Channel 5 in 2007 as a presenter and correspondent, becoming the main presenter for the 5 o'clock show in 2011.

-Matt is experienced both in the studio and in the field.
-He has been embedded with British forces in Afghanistan's Helmand province, witnessed the effects of a devastating earthquake in Haiti, and reported on famine in the mountains of Ethiopia.
-On the lighter side, he has covered The Oscars twice and, in the spring of 2011, Matt fronted Channel 5's live coverage of the Royal wedding of Prince William and Catherine Middleton, in front of Buckingham Palace.
+Matt is experienced both in the studio and in the field.; having been embedded with British forces in Afghanistan's Helmand province, witnessed the effects of a devastating earthquake in Haiti, and reported on famine in the mountains of Ethiopia.
+On a lighter note, he has covered The Oscars twice and in the spring of 2011, Matt fronted Channel 5's live coverage of the Royal wedding of Prince William and Catherine Middleton, in front of Buckingham Palace.

-Equally adept on radio, Matt has presented Weekend Breakfast on BBC Radio 5 Live and The Briefing on groundbreaking online station Monocle 24.
+Equally adept on radio, Matt Barbet is known to millions from his time reading the news on BBC Radio 1 during Sara Cox’s Breakfast Show and has presented Weekend Breakfast (BBC Radio 5 Live).
+He has also presented The Briefing on ground breaking online station Monocle 24.